The Science History Institute Museum is closed for renovations.

 Recognition

-He has nine patents in his name for his work with fluoropolymers and was elected to the National Academy of Engineering for his technical achievements.
+He secured nine patents for his work with fluoropolymers and was elected to the National Academy of Engineering for his technical achievements.
 He received the 2005 Society for Chemical Industry’s Perkin Medal, the highest award in the United States designated for an industrial chemist, and the 2003 Winthrop-Sears Medal, from The Chemists’ Club and the Chemical Heritage Foundation, now the Science History Institute.
 Gore was inducted into the National Inventors Hall of Fame in 2006.

 Featured image: Robert W. Gore demonstrating the expansion of ePTFE, ca. 1982.
 Courtesy of W. L. Gore and Associates.